What is Eye Health?

 - Vision screening, or an eye test, can be done by your doctor in order to check your eyesight

-- In some cases, a laser retina scan might be required in order to get a closer look at your retina
+- In some cases, a retina scan might be required in order to get a closer look at your retina and optic nerve

-- A dilated eye exam is a procedure wherein your doctor conducts a number of tests to thoroughly assess your vision.
+- A dilated eye exam is a procedure wherein your doctor conducts a number of tests to thoroughly assess your eye status.
 This is a great way of diagnosing eye problems early on

 - Your doctor will also check for other symptoms such as headaches, pain in the eyes, and blurred vision to help form a diagnosis